sriya-73/certifications/README.md

 # 📜 Certifications

-This repository contains my skill-building certifications on the path to becoming a top AI & Data Science engineer.
+This repo contains all my completed and ongoing certifications in AI, Data Science, and related fields.